mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

-<b><font color=#FF0000>This section is currently work in progress</font></b>

 <b><font color=#FF0000>If you follow this tutorial but find yourself stuck, please submit an issue in the <a id="tutorialIssue" href="https://github.com/OSIPI/OSIPI_CAPLEX/issues">github repository</a> and include all steps you have taken and the full traceback to the error you've encountered so we may improve this page.</font></b>

 This is a basic tutorial on how to contribute to the website if you've never used github, git or written any code for a website before.

 It is advised to use a context manager and an IDE (integrated development environment) to avoid many problems that arise when setting things up.
 I would recommend using [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html){target = "_blank"} which installs the `conda` context manager.
-Conda comes bundles with several IDEs, but for this tutorial we will use Visual Studio Code (VSCode).
+Conda comes bundled with several IDEs, but for this tutorial we will use Visual Studio Code (VSCode).
 Use the link to install Anaconda, VSCode can be installed once we set up an environment.

 ## Set up conda environment

 Advantage of using conda environments is the ability to have multiple versions of python and its packages (it's also easier to remedy mistakes if you break your python).

-TO DO: Recommend useful vscode extensions

-TO DO: Explain how to initialise a github repo

-TO DO: Explain commit, push and pull request and how to do each one of them.

 ### 1. Create a new conda environment